 An on-camera flash is perhaps the most common denominator for outdoor wedding photography.
-Whether you’ve been asked to shoot candid wedding shots for an impecunious friend or record the whole happy event, you can definitely do it with a Canon 600EX-RT, Nikon SB-910 or other similar flash unit.
+Whether you’ve been asked to shoot candid wedding shots for an impecunious friend or record the whole happy event, you can definitely do it with a Canon 600EX II-RT, Nikon SB-5000 or other similar flash unit.
 Professionals reading this are probably shaking their heads already, and at the professional level they’re right—you’ll quickly learn just how hard it is to do what the pros do dependably and repeatedly.
-But you have to start somewhere, right?
-As long as your friend’s expectations are in line with your experience and equipment (of lack thereof) you’ll still be friends after you deliver the photos.
+But you must start somewhere, right?
+If your friend’s expectations are in line with your experience and equipment (or lack thereof) you’ll still be friends after you deliver the photos.
 Just make sure you develop and agree upon an essential-shots list and a realistic expectation of the results.
-With that settled let’s build a professional setup from bare-bones on up.
+With that settled let’s build a professional setup from bare bones on up.

-To begin with, let’s think about why that flash is sitting atop your camera to begin with.
+To begin, let’s think about why that flash is sitting atop your camera in the first place.
 It’s certainly not dark out there but, some parts of the scene, such as deep shadows, are dark.
 Your eyes can see into the shadows but the camera really can’t, not beyond a certain contrast range.
 The familiar results are harsh, jet-black shadows and blown-out dresses and highlights, as even the most sophisticated cameras strain to bridge the contrast gap.
 Enter your flash to fill in the shadows.
 Lighting, in the simplest possible terms, is all about main light and fill light.
-The sun, almost always the main light source outdoors, acts like a spotlight when high overhead, like a portrait light from 45 degrees up and off axis, like a hairlight from behind and above the subjects, or low and warm colored at sunset.
-Some might object to anything called a hairlight being touted as the main light but since you’re filling in the foreground shadows to a desired degree, for our purposes it’s a main light source.
+The sun, almost always the main light source outdoors, acts like a spotlight when high overhead, like a portrait light from 45 degrees up and off axis, like a hair light from behind and above the subjects, or low and warm colored at sunset.
+Some might object to anything called a hair light being touted as the main light but since you’re filling in the foreground shadows to a desired degree, for our purposes it’s a main light source.

 Today’s TTL flashes have become quite powerful and refined in features.
 Sometimes called Speedlights or some variation of that, TTL flash can be invaluable when working under the low or quick-changing lighting conditions common to wedding venues.
 They are equally adept at opening the shadows when shooting outdoor portraits and/or backlit candid photographs.
 The best versions like those available from Canon, Nikon, Sony, Quantum and Metz have tilting and swiveling heads and diffusion lenses that zoom from 12 to 122 degrees to cover 14-200 mm lenses.
 Flash-exposure compensation, controllable on the unit or the camera or both, allows you to vary the strength of the fill light to avoid the artificial look caused by overfilling.
 What you’re looking for in virtually all cases is a readable background and detail in the dress and tux, and it’s a more delicate balance than you might think.

 A flash bracket ensures that your flash is in a consistent place over the camera, and drops the shadows, if there are any, slightly down and behind the subject.
 It also kills the possibility of red-eye when shooting in dim light.
-Brackets come in several styles including rotating, where the camera rotates vertically or horizontally while the flash stays in the same position overhead, and flip, where the camera remains stationary while the flash arm is flipped to position the flash over the camera when it is turned to take a vertical shot.
-They’re available from Newton, Custom Brackets, Stroboframe and Vello just to name a few.
-If you want to maintain TTL operation you’ll also need an off-camera TTL cord like Canon’s OC-E3 and Nikon’s SC-29.
+Brackets come in several styles, including rotating, where the camera rotates vertically or horizontally while the flash stays in the same position overhead, and flip, where the camera remains stationary while the flash arm is flipped to position the flash over the camera when it is turned to take a vertical shot.
+If you want to maintain TTL operation, you’ll also need an off-camera TTL cord like Canon’s OC-E3 and Nikon’s SC-29.

 So far, we’ve got a quality digital camera and flash, with a flash bracket for even light distribution, a light modifier to soften the flash’s output and a battery pack to keep up with the action.
 This is a good fundamental kit for shooting small or simple weddings while standing up to the ambient light level outdoors.
 The only potentially weak link is the beam spread of the flash, which we’ve expanded with a light modifier, but lost power in the process.
 Removing the modifier hardens the light again and worse, exposes the falloff in what is essentially a horizontal beam of light causing the areas around your couple’s lower body to be darker in full length shots.
 So the next step up is to swap out your shoe-mount flash with a head like Quantum’s QFlash X5DR or Lumedyne’s Signature Series, both of which have TTL connectors.